filfreire/filfreire.github.io/draft.md

 ## Wrapping up

-If you're someone who is Senior, well established, and you think of yourself as a guru industry leader, it's best to be open to the fact that people will try to diminish the value of your words (Yegor mentions this in his post).
+If you're someone who is senior professional, well established, and you think of yourself as a guru industry leader, it's best to be open to the fact that people will try to diminish the value of your words (Yegor mentions this in his post).
 So keep in mind people will have an easier time diminishing the value of those words if the words are not backed by substance (duh!).

-If on the other hand, you're a Junior professional, I invite you to be open to all the good things that "different" technical communities have to offer... just guard your heart of stupidity... like for example, keep in your heart that dumb polarization is a shortcut for demagogues and fanatics.
+If on the other hand, you're a junior professional, I invite you to be open to all the good things that "different" technical communities have to offer... just guard your heart of stupidity... like for example, keep in your heart that dumb polarization is a shortcut for demagogues and fanatics.

 Thank you for reading.
 Feel free to reach out to me with comments, ideas, grammar errors, and suggestions via any of my social media.
 Until next time, take care!